divya-navul07/CSE-597-Final-Project/README.md

 # Overview
-This project focuses on the challenge of multimodal emotion recognition within conversations using a novel architecture that leverages both Graph Neural Networks (GNN) and Transformer models.
+This project focuses on the challenge of multimodal emotion recognition within conversations using a novel architecture that uses both Graph Neural Networks (GNN) and Transformer models.
 It aims to accurately predict the emotions expressed in multi-party conversations by integrating auditory, visual, and textual data.

 # Dataset
-The project utilizes the Interactive Emotional Dyadic Motion Capture (IEMOCAP) database, which contains detailed acted multi-modal emotional expressions.
-More details about the dataset can be found above.
+The project utilizes the IEMOCAP database, which contains detailed acted multi-modal emotional expressions.
+More details about the dataset can be found in the above Dataset link.

 # Model Architecture
 ![image](https://github.com/user-attachments/assets/e8abed1e-e73c-4c54-bec9-dc9edb9faf2c)